scarborough-courtney/ohimanual/content/gathering_appropriate_data.md

 ** The accuracy of Index scores is a reflection of input data quality and the degree of understanding of the study area, and thus including the best quality and appropriate data and indicators available is of highest importance.**

 Because the data and indicators you use will come from different sources and available from online databases, reports, spreadsheets and text files, they will also have different formatting.
-To include these data and indicators in your assessment, you will need to process these files into the format required by the Toolbox, which is explained in a separate section.
+To include these data and indicators in your assessment, you will need to process these files into the format required by the Toolbox, which is explained in the section, **Formatting Data for the Toolbox**.
 When data have been prepared and formatted for the Toolbox, we call it a **data layer.** Because creating data layers can be quite time-intensive, data should only be prepared for the Toolbox after final decisions have been made to include the data or indicator in your assessment, and after the appropriate goal model and reference points have been finalized.

 There are many data layers included in the OHI framework.
-There are about eighty individual data layers from the global assessment that may be replaced with higher-resolution data in your study area.
+There are about eighty individual data layers from the global assessment that should be replaced with higher-resolution data in your study area where possible.
 You will need to search for data used to calculate status models as well as pressures and resilience layers.

 ### Data sources